 - Reap the benefits of developing both IT and business skills as you help advance the Board, generating new memberships, shaping strategy, and managing communications.

 - Receive a one-year personal membership to the board after you graduate.
 This will allow you to continue networking with industry professionals and gain access to industry thought leaders

 These are some of the responsibilities that you could be involved in.
 Not all activities are performed every semester — a few projects at a time will be emphasized on the basis of personal interest and aptitude.

 - Assist with the MIS Advisory Board meetings

-- Pre-meeting: agenda setting and dissemination (standard information emails), RSVP confirmation, name tags, and event coordination (along with the official dept)
+- Pre-meeting: agenda setting and dissemination (standard information emails), RSVP confirmation, name tags, and event coordination

-- Create ideas to facilitate useful discussion between students and faculty regarding what students are looking for from MIS classes and what they want to know to bridge the gap between school and work
+- Facilitate valuable discussions between students and faculty regarding what students are looking for from MIS classes and what they need to know to bridge the gap between the classroom and the boardroom

 - Develop ideas to help forward the mission of the UGA-MIS Industry Advisory Board (e.g., additional advantages to being a corporate member, ways to get appropriate students to the attention of corporate members, ways to get more companies interested in our students, ways to get more students into MIS)

 - Develop proposals for faculty to enhance the MIS program, based on suggestions raised in board meetings from both the business community and faculty